Carbon Fiber Manufacturing Techniques in Bicycles, Article 1 of 3

 Some form of molding can be found in almost every frame on the market.
 Many mass produced frames use a monocoque bladder mold where the entire frame is molded at one time.
 Other designs use a combination of molded lugs that are bonded or wrapped with other molded, roll-wrapped or filament wound tubes (see below) to create a frame.

 The primary benefits of molding are that any shape and carbon lay-up an engineer designs can be built and, once the molds are paid for, production costs are minimal.
 Mass production is feasible as bladder molding is much like baking a cake – you mix the ingredients (lay-up the matrix), put it in the oven (the mold), and bake (pressurize and cure).
-The primary drawbacks to one-piece monocoque molded frames are that the shape and geometry of the frame cannot be changed once the mold is made and it can be difficult to apply consistent pressure to the entire structure during molding.
+The primary drawbacks to one-piece monocoque molded frames are that the shape and geometry of the frame can be changed little to none once the mold is made and it can be difficult to apply consistent pressure to the entire structure during molding.
 Inconsistent pressure can lead to weak areas of uneven carbon fiber compaction known as “voids”.

-- Roll-Wrapping and Filament Wound: While roll-wrapping and filament wound construction are different processes and have some different limitations and benefits, they are often used to construct similar structures.
+While roll-wrapping and filament wound construction are different processes and have some different limitations and benefits, they are often used to construct similar structures.
 In each case, carbon fiber is rolled or wound around a steel or aluminum mandrel in the shape of the end product.
 The carbon is wrapped with heat shrinking tape to create pressure and is then cured (pressurized and heated until hard).
 Once cured, the tape is removed and the hardened part can be sanded to its final diameter and shape.

 Once wound or rolled tubes are created, they are often bonded and/or compression molded to bladder molded or wrapped lugs to create a frame.
 This is similar to how metal frames are built, except that instead of metal and torches, carbon fiber, pressure and heat are used.